ChaorongC/Circula/docs/usage.rst

 Installation
 ------------

-To use Lumache, first install it using pip:
+To use Circula, first install it using pip or conda:

 .. code-block:: console

    (.venv) $ pip install circula
+   # or
+   (.venv) $ conda install -c conda-forge circula

 All-in-one analysis example
 ------------